yashveerdalal/yashveerdalal/README.md

 * 🔹 **Inventory & Expiry Management System** Designed a robust SQL-based solution to track stock levels and expiry dates — blending analytics with real-time control.

-* 🔹 **Customer & Product Support Analytics** Cleaned and transformed messy datasets using Python & SQL to uncover patterns and optimize performance.
+* 🔹 **Customer & Product Support Analytics** Cleaned and transformed datasets using Python & SQL to uncover patterns and optimize performance.

-* 🔹 **Google Drive Clone** Built a modular file storage web app using Node, Express, Supabase, and MongoDB — featuring secure cloud integration.
+* 🔹 **Google Drive Clone** Built a modular file storage web app using Node, Express, Supabase, and MongoDB.

 ---